Bilberry: Description

-The interiors of bilberries (top) have dark-colored flesh, while bog bilberries (bottom) have pale flesh.
+The interiors of bilberries (top) have dark-coloured flesh, while bog bilberries (bottom) have pale flesh.

-Bilberries, which are native to Europe, are different from North American blueberries, although the species are closely related and belong to the same genus, Vaccinium.

 Bilberries are non-climacteric berries with a smooth, circular outline at the end opposite the stalk, whereas American blueberries retain persistent sepals there, leaving a rough, star-shaped pattern of five flaps.
 Bilberries grow singly or in pairs rather than in clusters, as American blueberries do, and American blueberries have more evergreen leaves.
-Bilberries are dark in color, and often appear near black with a slight shade of purple.
+Bilberries are dark in colour, and often appear near black with a slight shade of purple.

 Phytochemicals

 Bilberries contain diverse polyphenols, including tannins, organic acids, phenolic acids, and anthocyanins, specifically anthocyanidins as delphinidin and cyanidin glycosides.
-V. myrtillus bilberry pulp is red or purple, and V. uliginosum bog bilberry pulp is pale-colored.
+V. myrtillus bilberry pulp is red or purple, and V. uliginosum bog bilberry pulp is pale-coloured.
 The high anthocyanin content of V. myrtillus may cause staining of the fingers, lips, and tongue.
 The anthocyanin content of bilberries and bilberry juice may exceed the levels seen in blueberries and blueberry juice.